school-brainhack/school-brainhack.github.io/content/fr/schedule/index.md

   * Tutorials.
 Tutorials will be organized on demand.
   * Collaborate.
 Take time each day to help someone else with their project.

 By the end of week 3, participants will prepare a short summary of their project, and identify their objectives for the final week.
 This presentation will count for 10% of the final note."""

 [[week]]
   week = "**Semaine 4**"
-  name = "Project wrap-up and communication at Polytechnique" img = "locations/polytechnique.jpg" imgalttext = "Polytechnique building" imgside = "left" buttonurl = ""
+  name = "Project wrap-up and communication à Polytechnique Montréal" img = "locations/polytechnique.jpg" imgalttext = "Polytechnique building" imgside = "left" buttonurl = ""
   buttondescr = ""